Mega Man (1990 video game)

 Mega Man is an action-platform video game that was developed by Stephen Rozner, an ex-employee of Capcom U.S.A, and published in 1990 by Hi Tech Expressions for DOS systems.
 It is the first game in the Mega Man franchise to be released for home computers.

 The game had a negative critical response; many reviewers called it one of the worst-ever PC games.
 Despite this, a sequel titled Mega Man 3: The Robots Are Revolting was released in 1992.
-The events of this game are set after those of the original 1987 game and about two weeks before those of Mega Man 2.

 Gameplay

 In Mega Man, "Masters" Dyna Man, Sonic Man, and Volt Man can be selected.
 In each level, the player-character Mega Man fights enemies and obstacles before facing the level's "Robot Master" boss at the level's end.